robosavvy/ROS_Tutorials/README.md

 ## TF Tutorials

-Tutorials for TF in are in [TF Tutorials](http://wiki.ros.org/tf/Tutorials).
+Tutorials for TF are in [TF Tutorials](http://wiki.ros.org/tf/Tutorials).
 For doing the tutorials you can choose from python or c++ languages.
 For a better understanding, you can also do the tutorials twice for both languages.
 In this package, I did just for python language.
 All the files from these tutorials are in the case **TF Tutorials**.

 Note 1: If you, just, did the python tutorials, the tutorial called [Debugging tf problems](http://wiki.ros.org/tf/Tutorials/Debugging%20tf%20problems) is not very complete.
 Since you will be working with c++ files you have:
   - To add 2 lines of code into the bottom of CMakeLists.txt to allow the c++ file compilation